Watercolor and lead mine on paper

 Paris 1863 - Paris 1935

-Born in Paris in a family of bourgeois merchants, Paul Signac grew up near the place Pigalle and Montmartre, rue Frochot.
+Born in Paris in a family of bourgeois merchants, Paul Signac grew up near Pigalle and Montmartre, rue Frochot.
 Imbued with the bohemian spirit of the district where he met various artists, he discovered in the galleries, Impressionist paintings.

 When his father died, and his mother and grand-father moved to Asnières, Signac stopped his studies, rented a room in Montmartre and began his painter career as an autodidact.
 He was interested in Monet's work which was decisive in the choice of his style.
 His first paintings dated 1881-1882 were views of Montmartre and Asnières and studies of women, notably his future wife Berthe Roblès.